 - Install perches inside the house, such as leaning twigs or thin dowels from corner to corner to allow a variety of birds to use the space effectively without smothering birds on the bottom.

 - Use a piece of tar paper or a dark shingle to cover the house’s roof and invite better solar heat absorption to keep the house warmer on cooler days.

 - Position the house in a protected location for winter use, out of reach of winds, ice and snow.

-With these simple steps, a bird house easily becomes a roost box—a welcome shelter for birds to endure the coldest weather.
+With these simple steps, a bird house easily becomes a roost box—a welcome shelter for small birds to endure the coldest weather.
 In spring, clean the roost box again and prepare it for nesting birds to repeat the cycle over again.